Hannah Godwin Reacts To Colton Underwood’s Fantasy Suite Fence Jump On ‘The Bachelor’

 Monday’s episode of The Bachelor showed Colton on two overnight dates in Portugal with finalists Tayshia Adams and Cassie Randolph.
 Hannah Godwin was supposed to enter the Fantasy Suite with the former NFL free agent, but her segment was not featured in the episode because Underwood announced that Cassie Randolph was “the one.”
 After Colton expressed his love for Cassie, she changed her tune on their relationship and broke things off with him.
 That’s when Colton hopped the fence and ran.

-Casie Randolph later Cassie tweeted that her breakup with Colton in Portugal was one of the hardest nights of her life, as previously reported by The Inquisitr.
+Cassie Randolph later tweeted that her breakup with Colton in Portugal was one of the hardest nights of her life, as previously reported by The Inquisitr.

 As for fans who are wondering if Hannah Godwin was actually in Portugal, the preview for the March 11 episode of The Bachelor shows that Hannah is actually in Portugal as the Cassie drama plays out and will be getting her screen time—although it probably won’t be a romantic date in the Fantasy Suite with Colton.